No Off-Season: Managing Allergies Year-Round in Florida

 - Change AC filters monthly during peak seasons

-- Consider a standalone HEPA air purifier for bedrooms
+- Consider a standalone HEPA air purifier for the bedroom, where you spend the most time

-- Keep indoor humidity between 40-50% using a dehumidifier
+- Keep indoor humidity around 40–50% with a dehumidifier to discourage mold and dust mites

 Reduce dust mites: